-Yes it is for now.
-Your card will still be valid until Britain has officially left the EU, and maybe beyond.
+Yes it is, for now.
+Your card will still be valid until at least 31 December 2020, and maybe beyond.

-Part of the negotiations to leave may include keeping the EHIC.
-Also if Britain remains a part of the EEA after leaving the EU the EHIC should remain available beyond Brexit.
+Part of the negotiations may include keeping the EHIC or extending the current transition period.
+Also, if the UK remains a part of the EEA, then the EHIC should remain available beyond Brexit.

 There are three ways you can apply:

 Call an automated application line on 0300 330 1350